bodote/bodote.github.io/_posts/2020-09-19-Literaturrecherche-TDD.md

 ## [Comparing the Defect Reduction Benefits of \...
 Test-Driven Development](http://ibiai.mg.gov.br/wp-content/uploads/2019/08/05750007-1.pdf)

 "TDD has several purported benefits---only one of which is software defect reduction ...
-We found that code inspection is more effective than TDD at reducing defects, but that code inspection is also more expensive to implement.
+We found that **code inspection \[=review?\] is more effective than TDD** at reducing defects, but that **code inspection is also more expensive** to implement.
 We also found some evidence to indicate that TDD may result in an implementation cost savings, ..."

 ## [Test-Driven Development](https://link.springer.com/book/10.1007%2F978-3-642-04288-1)